Phirxian/phd-airphen-alignment/README.md

 # Airphen Camera Spectral Band Alignment

+# Materiel and Data

 ![alt text](https://www.hiphen-plant.com/wp-content/webp-express/webp-images/doc-root/wp-content/uploads/2019/05/airphen-detail3.png.webp "the airphen camera")

+For the calibration one shot of a chessboard is taken at different height  (0.8 to 5.0 meter with 20cm steep) The corresponding data can by found in data/steep-chess/

+For the alignment verification one shot of a grassland is taken at different height (0.8 to 5.0 meter with 20cm steep) The corresponding data can by found in data/steep/

+# Method

-Allignement is refined at different stage
+Allignement is refined at different stage (calibration, affine, prespective) Each steep is explained here with corresponding figures and metrics.

 ## Phase 0 (Callibration):

-+ detecte chessboard at different height of acquisition (0.8 to 5.0 meter with 20cm steep)
++ detecte chessboard at different height of acquisition
 + order detected points by x/y (detection can be fliped depending of the moon position)
-+ each detected point is saved on data/
++ each detected point is saved on data/*.npy

 ## Phase 1 (Affine Correction):